Removing the CAM

 Why Did the Judge in Pinellas Impose the CAM or SCRAM Condition?

-At first appearance, judges in Pinellas County are frequently making it a condition of pre-trial release that the defendant has a CAM for any second DUI.
-The cost of the CAM monitor is $10 a day.
+At first appearance, judges in Pinellas County frequently make it a condition of pre-trial release that the defendant has a CAM for any second DUI.
+The cost of the CAM monitor creates a serious financial burden for anyone charged with DUI.
+If the case is pending for several months, the cost of the CAM will exceed the maximum fine for the offense.

+In Clearwater, FL, criminal defense attorneys argue that this form of pretrial punishment violates the Fourteenth (14th) Amendment of the U.S. Constitution.
 In State v.
 Torres, 890 So.
 2d 292, 296 n.
 4 (Fla.
 2d DCA 2004) (citing Bell v.
 Wolfish, 441 U.S. 520 (1979)), the court found that “[i]f a pretrial release condition is excessive in relation to its nonpunitive purpose, it may amount to a due process violation.”

 If you are accused of tampering with the CAM or SCRAM device, you can be charged with TAMPERING WITH AN ELECTRONIC MONITORING DEVICE, a third-degree felony under Section 843.23.
+The court might also impose a GPS Monitor.

 Sample Motion to Remove a Pretrial Release Condition